 Even today, shipping is considered the best mode of transportation and transfer of trade goods and any business item.
 This is because it is very safe handling delicate materials and is relatively cheap.

 Present-day cargo ships are being revolutionised as shipping companies become more carbon neutral and reduce emissions from terminals’ operations, warehousing and logistics etc.

-There are mainly four different kinds of cargo ships and they are classified on the basis of the cargo that they carry, namely; general cargo vessels, multi-purpose vessels, dry-bulk carriers and last but not the least, tankers.
-General cargo vessels mostly carry packaged goods like foods, footwear, garments, chemicals, machinery, furniture and motor vehicles etc.
+There are four different kinds of cargo ships, and they are classified based on the cargo they carry, namely, general cargo vessels, multi-purpose vessels, dry-bulk carriers and, last but not least, tankers.
+General cargo vessels mostly carry packaged goods like foods, footwear, garments, chemicals, machinery, furniture, motor vehicles, etc.

-The tankers are vessels that have especially designed containers to transport liquid cargo like petroleum products.
+The tankers are vessels with specially designed containers to transport liquid cargo like petroleum products.
 The dry-bulk carriers transport non-packaged loose materials like food grains, coal, and other similar products.
-The multi-purpose vessels are true to their name and carry all kinds of goods whether liquid or general cargo.
-They have separate containers and storage system for all these goods.
+The multi-purpose vessels are true to their name and carry all kinds of goods, whether liquid or general cargo.
+They have separate containers and storage systems for all these goods.